What Is Mass Arbitration How It Works Major Players FAQ News & Updates Blog & Resources About Brian Beck Editorial Policy Get Involved →

 Shannon Liss-Riordan is credited as the pioneer of modern mass arbitration, developing the strategy against gig economy employers two decades ago.
 Major campaigns against Starbucks, FedEx, American Airlines, Uber, and Twitter/X. Forbes Top 200 Lawyers 2024 & 2025.

-Notable: Campaigns against Twitter/X after Elon Musk layoffs generated hundreds of millions in potential liability.
+Campaigns against Twitter/X after Elon Musk layoffs generated hundreds of millions in potential liability.

 Plaintiffs' Firm